-Once, his face had been carved into the choir stall, and his title, like his fathers before him had echoed from bell tower to boathouse like a blessing.
-But the years had peeled back the voices and weathered the wood, and now the islanders said little of him at all.
+Once his face had been carved into the choir stall and his title like his fathers before him had echoed like a blessing from bell tower to boathouse.
+But the years had peeled back the voices and weathered the wood and now the islanders said little of him at all.

-He kept to the chapel, its crumbling nave open to the wind, its bell long silent.
-In the hush of early morning, he repaired the bell rope, he stitched it with linen thread and beeswax, his hands steady from years of unspoken work.
-No one had asked him to stay.
-He simply had.
-Something deep in the floor stones, something older than duty, kept him there.
+He kept to the chapel its crumbling nave open to the wind its bell long still.
+In the hush of early mornings he repaired the bell rope stitching it with linen thread and beeswax his hands steady from years of quiet work.
+No one had asked him to stay he simply had.
+Something older than duty something buried deep in the floor stones kept him there.

 The lake froze over that winter.
 The reeds hardened into ivory stalks.
-And still, he stayed.
-He knew beauty in the stillness, and he saw tear-dropped shaped moisture in his rising, frosted, breath.
+And he knew beauty in the stillness and he recognised the tear drops that shaped the moisture in his rising frosted breath.

-Almost gliding, her boots leaving no break on the surface.
-She wore a grey cloak, hood half-lowered, hair loose falling like spilled ink.
-And behind her, a trail of black-and-white feathers followed, fluttering gently in the airless dawn.
+One morning he saw her.
+She was walking across the lake.
+Almost gliding her boots leaving no break on the surface.
+She wore a grey cloak hood half-lowered hair loose falling like spilled ink.
+And behind her a trail of black-and-white feathers followed fluttering gently in the airless dawn.

 The magpies circled above her head in a slow figure-eight.